vuejs/rfcs/active-rfcs/0000-vtu-api.md

 # Detailed design

 - `createLocalVue` is removed.
 Vue now exposes `createApp`, which creates an isolated app instance.
 VTU does that under the hood.
-- Fully `async`, each method that involves a mutation returns `nextTick`.
+- Fully `async`, each method that induces a mutation returns a `Promise` from `nextTick()`.
 Methods like `setValue` and `trigger` can be awaited, ensuring the DOM is re-rendered before each assertion.
 - Rewritten completely in TypeScript, giving much improved type hints when writing tests.
 - `shallowMount` will stub default slots of stubbed components.
 There will be an opt-in configuration to enable rendering slots for stubbed components in a similar manner to VTU beta.
 There is a limitation that scoped slots will not be able to provide data in such cases.
 - Simple plugin system to allow extending VTU with your own methods.
 See [Plugins](#plugin-system)